-21 "Roll stability control" senses the vehicle's body roll angle and applies high brake force to the outside front wheel to straighten the vehicle's path and reduce lateral acceleration if the roll angle indicates probable tip-up.
+18/ "Roll stability control" senses the vehicle's body roll angle and applies high brake force to the outside front wheel to straighten the vehicle's path and reduce lateral acceleration if the roll angle indicates probable tip-up.

-However, roll stability control was not responsible for the huge reduction in rollovers in single-vehicle crashes of 71 percent for cars and 84 percent for SUVs.
-None of the vehicles in the NHTSA U.S. crash data study had roll stability control.
+However, roll stability control was not responsible for the huge reduction in rollovers in single-vehicle crashes of 71 per cent for cars and 84 per cent for SUVs.
+None of the vehicles in the U.S. crash data study had roll stability control.
 The crash data study was a study of the benefits of yaw stability control.
 The first light vehicle with roll stability control was the 2003 Volvo XC90 which was not in the data study because it was a new vehicle without a non-ESC version that could serve as a control vehicle.
 It is also a low-production-volume vehicle that would have produced very few crash counts in the 1997-2003 crash data of the study.
-A similar roll stability control system was used on high-volume Ford Explorers starting in 2005, and eventually there should be enough Explorer data to evaluate the effectiveness of roll stability control through analysis of crash data (i.e., in approximately three to four years).
+A similar roll stability control system was used on high-volume Ford Explorers starting in 2005, and eventually there should be enough Explorer data to evaluate the effectiveness of roll stability control through analysis of crash data (i.e. in approximately three to four years).

-However, because the data study showed yaw stability control reducing rollovers of SUVs by 84 percent by reducing and mitigating road departures, and because on-road untripped rollovers are much less common events, the target population of crashes that roll stability control could possibly prevent may be very small.
+However, because the data study showed yaw stability control reducing rollovers of SUVs by 84 per cent by reducing and mitigating road departures, and because on-road untripped rollovers are much less common events, the target population of crashes that roll stability control could possibly prevent may be very small.
 If and when roll stability control can be shown to be cost-effective, then it could be a candidate for inclusion in the gtr.

 In addition, the countermeasure of roll stability control systems is at least theoretically not benign.
 It reduces lateral acceleration by turning the vehicle away from the direction the driver is steering for at least a short distance.
 Several participants expressed strong dissatisfaction with a mandatory safety device in which the driver yields at least some measure of vehicle control to a computer (e.g., ESC engine control causing the system to override the driver's throttle control).
-This was an inaccurate criticism of a pure yaw stability control system, because such system would help the vehicle go in the direction the driver is steering.
-However, requiring systems that actually countermand the driver's steering control requires a high level of justification, a hurdle which roll stability control cannot yet surmount due to the newness of the technology and the corresponding lack of available data.
+This was an inaccurate criticism of a pure yaw stability control system, because such a system would help the vehicle go in the direction the driver is steering.
+However, requiring systems that technologies meet the need for safety.
+The commonality of design for ESC systems in the studies used to develop this regulation focused on individual brake application and engine control, and at least one industry association (the 'Verband der Automobilindustrie') stated that the definition for "ESC system" captures the state-of-the-art.
+Again, even though certain later ESC designs incorporate some additional features, it was not possible to determine the safety benefits, if any, of these features because these features were not available on any of the ESC-equipped vehicles in the crash data study.
+Also, some of those features are directed at comfort and convenience rather than safety.